-As of September 30, 2021, we had cash, cash equivalents, restricted cash, and marketable securities of \$515.9 million, which consists of \$20.4 million in cash and cash equivalents, \$0.5 million in restricted cash, and \$495.0 million in marketable securities.
-We believe that our existing cash, cash equivalents and marketable securities will be sufficient to fund our operating expenses and capital requirements into 2023.
+As of March 31, 2021, we had cash and cash equivalents of \$609.6 million.
+We believe that our existing cash and cash equivalents will be sufficient to fund our operating expenses and capital requirements into 2023.
 This estimate is based on assumptions that may prove to be wrong, and we could use our available capital resources sooner than we expect.
 Changes may occur beyond our control that would cause us to consume our available capital before that time, including changes in and progress of our development activities, acquisitions of additional product candidates, and changes in regulation.
 Our future capital requirements will depend on many factors, including:

-- the scope, progress, costs and results of discovery, preclinical development, laboratory testing and clinical trials for ITIL-168, ITIL-306 and future product candidates; - the extent to which we develop, in-license or acquire other product candidates and technologies in our product candidate pipeline; - the costs and timing of process development and manufacturing scale-up activities associated with our product candidates and other programs as we advance them through preclinical and clinical development; - the number and development requirements of product candidates that we may pursue;
+- the scope, progress, costs and results of discovery, preclinical development, laboratory testing and clinical trials for ITIL-168, ITIL-306 and future product candidates; - · the extent to which we develop, in-license or acquire other product candidates and technologies in our product candidate pipeline; - the costs and timing of process development and manufacturing scale-up activities associated with our product candidates and other programs as we advance them through preclinical and clinical development; - the number and development requirements of product candidates that we may pursue; - the costs, timing and outcome of regulatory review of our product candidates;

-- the costs, timing and outcome of regulatory review of our product candidates; - our headcount growth and associated costs as we expand our research and development capabilities and establish a commercial infrastructure; - · the costs of establishing and maintaining our own commercial-scale cGMP manufacturing facility; - the costs and timing of future commercialization activities, including product manufacturing, marketing, sales, and distribution, for any of our product candidates for which we receive marketing approval; - the costs and timing of preparing, filing and prosecuting patent applications, maintaining and enforcing our intellectual property rights and defending any intellectual property-related claims; - · the revenue, if any, received from commercial sales of our product candidates for which we receive marketing approval; and - the costs of operating as a public company.
+- · our headcount growth and associated costs as we expand our research and development capabilities and establish a commercial infrastructure; - the costs of establishing and maintaining our own commercial-scale cGMP manufacturing facility; - the costs and timing of future commercialization activities, including product manufacturing, marketing, sales, and distribution, for any of our product candidates for which we receive marketing approval; - the costs and timing of preparing, filing and prosecuting patent applications, maintaining and enforcing our intellectual property rights and defending any intellectual property-related claims; - the revenue, if any, received from commercial sales of our product candidates for which we receive marketing approval; and - the costs of operating as a public company.